 I learned to sew on my mother’s Singer sewing machine at the age of five.
-Art has always been a passion, and was always an outlet for expression.
-Though these two did not converge until later in life, I have always been engaged in creating something artistic, or creating with cloth.
+Art has always been a passion and was always an outlet for expression.
+Though these two did not converge until later in life, I have always been engaged in creating something artistic or creating with cloth.

 I have lived on the West Coast all my life in all three states, California, Oregon, and Washington spending time in every major city in each state.
 I graduated from Washington State University in 1977 with a degree in Interior Design and a minor in Architecture.
 After graduating, I worked in various areas of these industries.

 In 2001, I found the medium of fiber art and quilting.
 This was my muse creating imagery with fiber.
 My focus and skills have been refined over the years, but creating with cloth and thread has remained constant.
 Fast forward to 2021 I began to explore mono-printing and collage using the same design and composition principles.

 In 2016 my husband and I moved to Northern Idaho, a favorite playground growing up.
 We live in a small community where we are surrounded by inspiration and beauty with every changing season.
 Life is good as I look out my studio window surrounded by beautiful mountain ranges.